haseebmahmud/SEAsianTwitter/README.md

 ```

 - Please keep in mind that the code takes a lot of time and memory to run.
 I have a laptop with 8th generation CPU and 12 gigs of RAM.
 This spec is only sufficient for about 10 accounts at a time.
 The trick is to run 5 accounts, clean the workplace objects, restart r-session and do the next 5.
-# SEAsianTwitter
-Investigation of the surge of suspected Twitter followers.